On lie detection

 Border security is the main growth area for lie detection in Europe.
 The European security market is growing and set to be worth 128 billion euros by 2020.17).
 In October 2018, the European Commission announced that as part of the €80 billion Horizon 2020 EU Research and Innovation initiative, it was funding iBorderCtrl (the Intelligent Portable Border Control System) to the tune of €4.5 million. iBorderCtrl includes a lie detection component called ADDS (Automatic Deception Detection System) from a company called “Silent Talker”, a startup staffed by scientists from the Manchester Metropolitan University.

-We need some informed debate on lie detection and its potential uses and abuses.
+- We need informed debate on lie detection and its potential uses and abuses.

-This technology is far too controversial to be put into general use by mid-level bureaucrats without proper oversight.
+- “Lie detection” (of any kind) is way, way, way too controversial (ethically and scientifically) to be put into general use by mid-level bureaucrats without proper oversight.

 … while the courts will go a long way in admitting experimental testimony deduced from a well-recognized scientific principle or discovery, the thing from which the deduction is made must be sufficiently established to have gained general acceptance in the particular field in which it belongs.The so-called Frye standard of general acceptance kept polygraph “test” results out.
 It also governed scientific evidence admissibility in the US for most of the 20th century, and still governs in several states.
 Elsewhere it has been combined with or superseded by the 1993 Daubert and hybrid Frye-Daubert standards.
 Polygraph “tests” generally remain inadmissible in criminal courts due to concerns about poor quality methodology in existing studies of polygraph validity, and unpredictable accuracy.
 But roughly half of US states currently admit stipulated polygraph tests as evidence, New Mexico admits them per se, and polygraph proponents often try to argue the evidence for admissibility under the Frye and Daubert standards.
 However, in another landmark case, the Supreme Court later ruled in US v.
 Scheffer, 523 U.S. 303 (1998) that scientific concerns about polygraphs' accuracy, reliability, and susceptibility to countermeasures had rightly prevented an airman from presenting polygraph “evidence” in his defense in court-martial proceedings.
 In 2005, the heads of a National Academy of Sciences committee to review the scientific evidence on the polygraph wrote in their peer-reviewed summary of that work: